TangoWrex/TangoWrex/README.md

 Hello!
-I am a Python and C developer with over 2 years of experience, passionate about crafting innovative software solutions.
-I am currently actively working on a project called "Aegis."
+I'm a skilled software developer with proficiency in Python and C, with two years of practical experience.
+Currently, I'm actively working on a project named "Aegis,"

 Aegis Project Overview
 "Aegis" is a dynamic and multithreaded program designed to establish remote connections with sensors.
 Leveraging my expertise in Python and C, I am developing this project to provide a seamless and efficient solution for sensor connectivity.